micedre/elasticsearch-basics/README.md

 ### Modifying Content

-All content is in `.qmd` (Quarto Markdown) files.
+All content pages are in the `content/` directory as `.qmd` (Quarto Markdown) files.
 These files support:
 - Markdown formatting
 - Executable Python code blocks
 - LaTeX math